abthefish/rpipes/README.txt

 Looks for logical low on gpio(x) to indicate temperature is below a calibrated threshold.
-As of this writing, the trigger mechanism consists of a bimetal coil-- taken from a guage type wall thermometer ($4.00)-- as a switch conecting a pullup resistor to gnd.
+As of this writing, the trigger mechanism consists of a bimetal coil-- taken from a gauge type wall thermometer ($4.00)-- as a switch connecting a pullup resistor to gnd.

 Requires a Raspberry Pi V2, and the components below.